High-definition video: HD content

-Blu-ray Discs were jointly developed by 9 initial partners including Sony and Phillips (which jointly developed CDs for audio), and Pioneer (which developed its own Laser-disc previously with some success) among others.
+Blu-ray Discs were jointly developed by 9 initial partners including Sony and Philips (which jointly developed CDs for audio), and Pioneer (which developed its own Laser-disc previously with some success) among others.
 HD DVD discs were primarily developed by Toshiba and NEC with some backing from Microsoft, Warner Bros., Hewlett Packard, and others.
 On February 19, 2008, Toshiba announced it was abandoning the format and would discontinue development, marketing and manufacturing of HD DVD players and drives.

 Types of recorded media

 The high resolution photographic film used for cinema projection is exposed at the rate of 24 frames per second but usually projected at 48, each frame getting projected twice helping to minimise flicker.
 One exception to this was the 1986 National Film Board of Canada short film Momentum, which briefly experimented with both filming and projecting at 48 frame/s, in a process known as IMAX HD.

 Depending upon available bandwidth and the amount of detail and movement in the image, the optimum format for video transfer is either 720p24 or 1080p24.
 When shown on television in PAL system countries, film must be projected at the rate of 25 frames per second by accelerating it by 4.1 percent.
 In NTSC standard countries, the projection rate is 30 frames per second, using a technique called 3:2 pull-down.
 One film frame is held for three video fields (1/20 of a second), and the next is held for two video fields (1/30 of a second) and then the process is repeated, thus achieving the correct film projection rate with two film frames shown in one twelfth of a second.

 Older (pre-HDTV) recordings on video tape such as Betacam SP are often either in the form 480i60 or 576i50.
 These may be upconverted to a higher resolution format, but removing the interlace to match the common 720p format may distort the picture or require filtering which actually reduces the resolution of the final output.

 Non-cinematic HDTV video recordings are recorded in either the 720p or the 1080i format.
 The format used is set by the broadcaster (if for television broadcast).
 In general, 720p is more accurate with fast action, because it progressively scans frames, instead of the 1080i, which uses interlaced fields and thus might degrade the resolution of fast images.

 720p is used more for Internet distribution of high-definition video, because computer monitors progressively scan; 720p video has lower storage-decoding requirements than either the 1080i or the 1080p.
 This is also the medium for high-definition broadcasts around the world and 1080p is used for Blu-ray movies.